jorgemunozl/psiformer_torch/README.md

 	basis sizes and toy molecules.
 - Use physics-informed losses wherever possible to improve sample efficiency.

-## Reproducibility

-- Pin dependencies in `requirements.txt` if you need strict reproducibility.
-- Seed RNGs at the start of experiments (`torch.manual_seed`, `random.seed`).

 ## References and further reading

-- Vaswani et al., "Attention Is All You Need" (transformers)
+- Vaswani et al., "Attention Is All You Need" (transformers).
-- Recent literature on machine learning for quantum chemistry and wavefunction modeling (e.g., Neural quantum states, FermiNet, PauliNet).

-## License

-This project is provided under the repository license.
+- A Self Attention Ansatz for Quantum Chemistry
+- Ab-Initio Solution of the Many-Electron Schrodinger Equation With Deep Neural Networks
+- QMC Torch Molecular Wave functions with Neural Components for energy and force calculations.